yuna0x0/nnda-itchio-profile/README.md

 1. Build the CSS.
     ```
-    npm run build
+    pnpm run build
     ```

 1. Test the CSS and the HTML, by copy-pasting the content of `dist/test.css` and `dist/content.html` to your itch.io profile page.

 1. If everything's fine and ready, publish your updates.
     ```
-    npm run publish
+    pnpm run publish
     ```

     And then copy-paste the CSS from `dist/styles.css` to your itch.io profile page, and save it.

 > [!IMPORTANT]
-> If you've only changed the HTML, there's no ***need to bump the version and publish the update*** via `npm run publish`, as that is only for the CSS updates.
+> If you've only changed the HTML, there's no ***need to bump the version and publish the update*** via `pnpm run publish`, as that is only for the CSS updates.
 >
-> You should, however, run the `npm run build`, and then commit and push the changes to the HTML files yourself.
+> You should, however, run the `pnpm run build`, and then commit and push the changes to the HTML files yourself.

 <br>